 As described above, the subject property is an existing undeveloped wooded residential lot.
-This lot is part of a subdivision that was approved with PPS 4-85186, in 1985.
+This lot is part of a subdivision that was approved with PPS 4-85186 in 1985.
 The Waterside Subdivision is located wholly within the CBCA and was one of the earliest subdivisions approved after adoption of the CBCA regulations.
-The subject lot is one of three lots within the subdivision that has not been developed.
+The subject lot is one of three lots within the subdivision that has not yet been developed.

-The site contains steep slopes, defined as slopes with a 15 percent or greater incline, throughout the property The CP shows the location of the steep slopes, which takes up approximately 8,032 square feet (or 32 percent) of the entire lot.
+The applicant identified the property as containing steep slopes, defined as slopes with a 15 percent or greater incline, throughout the property.
+The CP shows the location of the steep slopes, which takes up approximately 8,032 square feet (or 32 percent) of the entire lot.
 The steep slopes also take up approximately 4,240 square feet (or 46 percent) of the buildable area, located between the secondary buffer and the building setback limits.
-According to the applicant, the extent of steep slopes on this lot is greater than most of the other lots within Block A of Waterside.
-Therefore, staff finds that the lot has exceptional topographic conditions that causes it to be unique and unusual in a manner different from surrounding properties.
+According to the applicant's statement of justification, the extent of steep slopes on this lot is greater than most of the other lots within Block A of the Waterside Subdivision.
+Therefore, the Planning Board finds that the lot has exceptional topographic conditions that causes it to be unique and unusual in a manner different from surrounding properties.